New Housing and Economic Benefits

 Permanent Open Space and Recreational Improvements

-The project will preserve up to 70 percent of the site as permanent open space, while providing recreational opportunities such as nine miles of new public trails, and significant improvements and financial stimulus to the Eagle Crest Golf Club.
+The project will preserve 70 percent of the site as permanent open space, while providing recreational opportunities such as nine miles of new public trails, and significant improvements and financial stimulus to the Eagle Crest Golf Club.
 This open space includes the most visible and biologically sensitive portions of the property to achieve the highest standards for environmental conservation, and homes will be clustered to preserve the existing aesthetics.
 Portions of the open space will be preserved through a permanent conservation easement, with the remainder being maintained through the homeowners association.
 Safari Highlands Ranch will also help build or fund a new clubhouse for Eagle Crest Golf Club, develop a signature hole, contribute funds for additional improvements and purchase an annual membership for half the community’s new homeowners.

 Enhancements to Local Roads and Infrastructure